-Aortic root surgery is a procedure to treat an enlarged section, or aneurysm of the aorta.
+Aortic root surgery is a procedure to treat an enlarged section (aneurysm) of the aorta.
 The aorta is the large blood vessel that carries blood from the heart to the body.
-The aortic root is located near where the aorta and heart connects.
+The aortic root is located near where the aorta and the heart connect.

 Doctors perform aortic root surgery to prevent a burst aneurysm.
 They also perform it to prevent a tear in the inner layer of the aorta's wall (aortic dissection).
 They also do it to prevent the enlarged aorta from stretching the attached aortic valve.
 Aortic aneurysms near the aortic root may be related to Marfan syndrome and other heart or inherited conditions.